Building Opportunity Through Inclusivity

 A gif graphic says "home for more inclusion, community, diversity, opportunity. " There is a colorful illustration of people on the GIF

-There are four million adults with disabilities whose sole source of income is Supplemental Security Income (SSI).
-They are priced out of every housing market in the country and would have to spend 142% of their entire income to afford basic housing.
+There are over four million adults with disabilities whose sole source of income is Supplemental Security Income (SSI).
+They are priced out of every housing market in the country and would have to spend 145% of their entire income to afford basic housing.

 Resident Stories